benjaminion/upgrading-ethereum-book/src/book.md

 A cooking recipe is a kind of serialisation.
 I can write down a method for cooking something in such a way that you and others can recreate the method to cook the same thing.
 The recipe can be written in a book, appear online, even be spoken and memorised &ndash; this is serialisation.
 Using the recipe to cook something is deserialisation.

 Serialisation is used for three main purposes on the beacon chain.
 1. Consensus: if you and I each have a data structure in memory, such as the beacon state, how can we know if our data structures are the same or not?
 All clients must use the same consensus serialisation.
-Note that this is also bound up with [merkleization](/part2/building_blocks/merkleization).
+Note that this is also bound up with [Merkleization](/part2/building_blocks/merkleization).
 2. Peer-to-peer communication: we need to exchange data structures over the Internet, such as attestations and blocks.
 We can't transmit structured data as-is, it must be serialised for transmission and deserialised at the other end.
 All clients must use the same p2p serialisation, but it doesn't need to be the same as the consensus serialisation.
 3. Similarly, data structures need to be serialised for users accessing a beacon node's API.
-Clientsare free to choose their own API serialisation (for example, Prysm's original implementation used [Protocol Buffers](https://developers.google.com/protocol-buffers), but we have now agreed a [common format](https://github.com/ethereum/beacon-APIs).
+Clients are free to choose their own API serialisation (for example, Prysm's original implementation used [Protocol Buffers](https://developers.google.com/protocol-buffers), but we have now agreed a [common format](https://github.com/ethereum/beacon-APIs).

 In addition, data must be serialised before being written to disk.
 Each client is free to do this internally however they wish.